 Big players such as Google, Yahoo, Microsoft, and others do customer research before launching their products.

-Organize the Meeting
+Using Customer Discovery Interview Questions to Organize the Meeting

+Asking customer discovery interview questions will make a world of difference in understanding your clients and finding ideal solutions to their problems.
 When you are planning to meet customers, take enough time to prepare well for the interviews.
 Know your objectives, write them on the sheet of paper and find the right way to achieve them.
 The first thing you will need to understand is that you are going to ask them questions to learn more about the problem that they are facing.
 By being part of this research, they are going to help you come up with a solution.
 People usually are not just happy but are excited to be part of research that helps others succeed.

 Be kind, courteous and smile throughout the interview.
 Create an environment that assists the customers to open up about their problems.
 Remember, that the more comfortable they are in the meeting, the more information you can draw out from them.
 Ensure that the interaction feels less like an interview and more like a conversation between the friends.